-Signal integrity or SI is a measure of the quality
+Signal integrity or SI is a measure of the quality of

-(or current) waveform.
-Over short distances and at
+waveform.
+Over short distances and at low bit rates, a

-low bit rates, a simple conductor can transmit this
+simple conductor can transmit this with sufficient fidelity.

-with sufficient fidelity.
-However, at high bit rates
+However, at high bit rates and over longer distances,

-the electrical signal to the point where errors occur,
+various effects can degrade the electrical signal to the

-and the system or device fails.
+point where errors occur, and the system or device fails.

 System